IBM/ikc-dq/databand-integration/README.md

 is required, with all SLA names prefixed with "DBInt", plus a separate one for the "Overall" dimension, identified by "Overall" in its name.

+Last verified with IBM Knowledge Catalog 5.0.3 and IBM Databand 1.0.104.3.

 To run the demo, create a `config.properties` file in the root folder with this content:

 ```